-For it is the rise of computers and their connectivity options, which have propelled these small keyboards on the top of music production consumer preferences.
+Although MIDI keyboards have been on the market since more than a decade, these apparent pianos have played an integral part in engendering a new generation of talented musicians who could not have hoped to achieve half of their success without these “empty” boxes.
+It is the rise of computers and their connectivity options, that have propelled these small keyboards on the top of music production consumer preferences.
 The accessibility, price versatility and (sometimes) portability of these toolboxes makes them more than a considerable option.
-Nonetheless, who would have thought, in the heyday of hardware synthesizers, that one day, much more limited keyboards would rival them for the preferences of consumers ?
-Without describing any further the importance played by MIDI keyboards in the contemporary market, let’s have a look, in more depth, at the most important information surrounding these (not so) restricted keyboards.
+Without describing any further the importance played by MIDI keyboards in the contemporary market, let’s have a look, at the best options amongst the (not so) restricted keyboards.

 - The space in your studio

 - How you play the piano (single or two-handed), if you want to do keyboard splits (range mapping)

 - Requirement to perform live with your MIDI keyboard.

 - If you are not a beginner, you should get (at least) a 61-key.

 - Conversely, if you’re a beginner or only need a MIDI keyboard for you home studio setup, a 25-key and 49-key should best the option.